dynatrace-oss/koney/docs/DEVELOPER_GUIDE.md

 Run all end-to-end tests in a real cluster.
 Make sure to set the correct context to your playground cluster.

-ℹ️ **Note**: Tetragon must be installed in the cluster to run all the end-to-end tests.
+ℹ️ **Note**: Tetragon and Kive must be installed in the cluster to run all the end-to-end tests.

 ```sh
 kubectl config set-context your-playground-cluster